Bridging the Sim-to-real Gap: A Control Framework for Imitation Learning of Model Predictive Control

 \subsubsection{Results}

+An E-class sedan was controlled in the CarSim target domain, from $y_\mathrm{pos} = 3.5$m to $y_\mathrm{pos}=0$m at 80km/h on a straight road with vehicle parameters $\tilde{M}$ set differently from the nominal parameters $M$ as Table \ref{tab_Parameter}.
+Note that the DNN was trained only on the nominal vehicle model with parameters $M$ in the source domain.
+On the other hand, CarSim, used as the target domain, is a high-fidelity vehicle dynamics simulator that includes tire rolling resistance, aerodynamic drag, suspension dynamics, and tire nonlinearities, resulting in significant sim-to-real gaps that are not accounted for in the source domain.
+It represents the real-world vehicle behaviors, providing a challenging validation setting for the proposed framework.

 Fig. \ref{fig__govern2_vehicle} shows the controlled vehicle position (Fig. \ref{fig_Posi_govern_vehicle}) and front tires' grip usage (Fig. \ref{fig_grip_govern_vehicle}) with and without the governor using the same DNN controller.
-Overall, the proposed controller addressed the sim-to-real gap effectively, controlling the vehicle as the DNN intended in the target domain by following the nominal state, as shown in Fig. \ref{fig_Posi_govern_vehicle}.
-It is also noteworthy that successful control was enabled by a simple behavior cloning-based imitation learning without using advanced methods such as DAgger\cite{ross2011reduction} because the proposed framework enabled the DNN to stay within the source domain.
+The overlaid trajectories correspond to 32 combinations of model parameter variations $\tilde{M}$ within the range specified in Table~\ref{tab_Parameter}.
+Overall, the proposed controller effectively addressed the sim-to-real gap, guiding the vehicle to the safe lane as intended by the DNN, as shown in Fig. \ref{fig_Posi_govern_vehicle}.
+It is also noteworthy that, because the proposed framework enabled the DNN to remain within the source domain, simple behavior cloning was sufficient for implementation, without requiring more advanced imitation learning methods such as DAgger\cite{ross2011reduction}.

-On the other hand, the controller without the governor made the control inputs just for the trained nominal model parameters and failed to generate control inputs suitable for the changed vehicle parameters.
+The controller without the governor generated control inputs suitable only for the nominal model parameters and failed to adapt to the changed vehicle parameters.